- Find expert tips to help you get a good night’s sleep

-Synthetic insulation, like PrimaLoft, is typically less expensive, requires little care and retains its warmth if the bag gets wet.
-Synthetic sleeping bags are heavier than down competitors, but they remain the best choice for routinely wet adventures.
+Synthetic insulation is typically less expensive, requires little care and retains its warmth if the bag gets wet.
+Modern synthetic insulations like PrimaLoft are nearly as lightweight and compact as down, and remain the best choice for extended trips in wet environments.

-To blur the line, you can now buy water-resistant down, which retains its ability to trap heat when wet.
+Modern bags blur the traditional lines between down and synthetic insulations.
+Many bags now use water-resistant down, which keeps you warm even when wet.
 Still, even saturated water-resistant down loses some of its ability to trap heat, and you might have trouble drying out any bag in prolonged wet weather.

 Mummy bags taper from head to foot for thermal efficiency and to minimize weight and bulk, but some can feel claustrophobic.
 Rectangular bags are more spacious but are generally heavier and bulkier, and you can sometimes hit a cold spot.
 Try it on before buying.